Skip to content

 scene "India rising" {

-title = "India surpassed the EU in 2023"
+title = "India passed the EU to become the third-largest emitter"

 highlight "India"